MMR and MMRV vaccines

 What’s changing?

-From 1 January 2026, children born on or after 1 July 2024 will be offered the second dose of MMR vaccine at a new 18 month vaccination appointment.
-Any children who miss this second dose of MMR can have it at their pre-school vaccination appointment at 3 year and 4 months, at the same time as their 4 in 1 booster.
+From 1 January 2026, children born on or after 1 July 2024 will be offered the second dose of the vaccine at a new 18-month vaccination appointment.
+Any children who miss this second dose can have it at their pre-school vaccination appointment at 3 year and 4 months, at the same time as their 4 in 1 booster.

 Why the change?

-The second dose of the MMR vaccine is being brought forward from January 2026 in an attempt to improve uptake of the MMR vaccine.
-It should help us achieve the The World Health Organization’s 95 per cent uptake target which is is needed to prevent outbreaks in the community.
+The second dose is being brought forward from January 2026 in an attempt to improve uptake of the vaccine.
+It should help us achieve the World Health Organization’s 95 per cent uptake target which is needed to prevent outbreaks in the community.

 If you are unsure about which vaccines your child is due, please check their Red Book or speak to your GP practice or health visitor who can provide personalised advice about your child’s immunisations.